marchaesen/vcxsrv/mesalib/src/asahi/compiler/README.md

 * The first $n$ 64-bit uniforms are the base addresses of each attribute.
 * The next $n$ 32-bit uniforms are the associated clamps (sizes).
 Presently robustness is always used.
-* The next 32-bit uniform is the base instance.
+* The next 2x32-bit uniform is the base vertex and base instance.
 This must always be reserved because it is unknown at vertex shader compile-time whether any attribute will use instancing.
+Reserving also the base vertex allows us to push both conveniently with a single USC Uniform word.
+* The next 16-bit is the draw ID.
-* For a hardware compute shader, the next 32-bit uniform is the base/first vertex.
+* For a hardware compute shader, the next 48-bit is padding.
 * For a hardware compute shader, the next 64-bit uniform is a pointer to the input assembly buffer.

-In total, the first $6n + 2$ 16-bit uniform slots are reserved for a hardware vertex shader, or $6n + 8$ for a hardware compute shader.
+In total, the first $6n + 5$ 16-bit uniform slots are reserved for a hardware vertex shader, or $6n + 12$ for a hardware compute shader.

 ## Fragment